-State law requires that we also report the following additional information for the two most recent years:
+State law requires that we also report additional information.

-- 1. PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL Students request entry to Community High School through the counselor at their home high school.
-Entry is based on need and availability. - 2.
-THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN This year marks the first year of implementation of the Priority Plan created in the spring by Community High's School Improvement Team.
-All of the plans for the first year have been created and implemented.
+- PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL Students are assigned to schools according to their address of residence within the district's boundaries.
+Parents may request another school within the District under the Open Enrollment process, however, transportation is not provided.
+The Board of Education has determined that it will allow nonresident students, residing within the Macomb ISD, but whose parent(s) reside in the District, and who qualify to enroll in the District through a Schools of Choice program. - 2.
+THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN This is the second year of implementation of the Priority Plan created in the spring 2017 by Community High's School Improvement Team.
+Plans for the first and second year have been created and implemented.
 Staff members are now fully entrenched in the PLC process, have created balanced assessments for all four quarters and are continuing to strengthen our MTSS intervention classes.
-The School Improvement Team is now in the process of planning for next year's implementation.

-3. Warren Consolidated Schools offers several specialized programs to meet the needs of a variety of learners.
+The School Improvement Team is now in the process of planning for next year's implementation. - 3.
+A BRIEF DESCRIPTION OF EACH SPECIALIZED SCHOOL Warren Consolidated Schools offers several specialized programs to meet the needs of a variety of learners.

-Macomb Math and Science Center (MMSTC) is an honors program for $9^{th} - 12^{th}$ grade students in Macomb County districts who are interested in advanced/accelerated mathematics, science, and computer technology.
+The Macomb Math and Science Center (MMSTC) is an honors program for $9^{th} - 12^{th}$ grade students in Macomb County districts who are interested in advanced/accelerated mathematics, science, and computer technology.
 Students must apply and be selected for the program based upon placement testing and teachers recommendation.
 The Center's program is a half day and students attend their home school for the remainder of the day.
 It is located at Butcher Educational Center.